learn-co-students/110920-checkpoint-confidence-intervals/README.md

     score = #your code here
     return score

-#Use the function here to calculate your score
 ```

 #### 1b) Approximately what percentage of all checks are less than 26 dollars?
 Explain how you came to your answer.